liefery-it-legacy/blog/_posts/2019-07-15-battle-of-the-patterns-part-1.md

     . . .
 }
 ```
-we can see that if session is not there, then the concept of ‘session.username’ does not even exist.
-It’s not None() it’s just not there at all!
+we can see that if session is not there, then the concept of `session.username` does not even exist.
+It’s not `None()` it’s just not there at all!
-This design also means added hassle of dealing with the None() scenario of an OptionType in situations when we know for sure that the value is present - in this case when the user is logged in.
+This design also means added hassle of dealing with the `None()` scenario of an Option type in situations when we know for sure that the value is present - in this case when the user is logged in.

 ![cat gif](https://media.giphy.com/media/QCHpXmYAYU0TK/giphy.gif)*intermission cat*

 ## Second fix idea
-_Favour selector pattern over option when the patterns clashed_
+_Favour selector pattern over Option when the patterns clashed_

 To better fit with the fact that our selectors returned empty strings etc, we can remodel our state to match.
-Rather than the session being an option type, we can make it as an object that was always present.
+Rather than the session being an Option type, we can make it as an object that was always present.
 When the user is logged out the session object has empty values.
 When the user is logged in the values are present.

 ```dart
 class state  {